LuccaWang1/PetPlanner/README.md

 ### More if you're interested
 1. Create an account

-* A user instance is created via the user inputs to the form and the User class in model.py (OOP).
+* A user instance is created via the user inputs to the form and the `User` class in model.py (OOP).
-* The user's account information is stored in the app's postgreSQL relational database.
+* The user's account information is stored in the app's PostgreSQL relational database.
 * Passwords are hashed with salt using Passlib and Argon2 to securely hash passwords in a way that makes it difficult for attackers to perform brute-force (dictionary) attacks, even if they have access to significant computational resources.
 * Form styled with flexbox.